memphis242/conficol/README.md

 ### Notes on Link-Time Optimization
 One may ask,

-> "If I'm only using a subset of the functions provided in ccol, do I still get the entire library statically linked into my final executable?"
+> "If I'm only using a subset of the functions provided in conficol, do I still get the entire library statically linked into my final executable?"

 Although this may vary depending on your specific linker, typically, a linker is smart enough to optimize out which individual _object files_ within a library are not used.
 However, individual symbols within an object file are not _by default_ optimized out, even if unused and not linked to any specific reference within an application.
 Overall, this technically results in an inefficient application size.